I mainly use tides favourably (this helps a lot) and motor at my displacement speed (5 to 7 knots).

 The pier at Colwyn Bay looked forlorn: with a fence at beach level to keep people away from the decaying structure.

 Onward at 13.50 since the tide would now be favourable.
 Keep close to shore to minimise wave height.
 Around 2pm, I heard a Mayday from Karma 3, a dive boat out of Conwy that had engine problems so could not pick up divers (diving the wreck of the Dublin).
 I offered to help but my offer was declined since I was too far away.
+I subsequently found out that windfarm vessels recovered the divers and the Rhyl Lifeboat was launched and escorted the dive boat.
 Apparently the diveboat engine recovered when they discovered that the engine won't start unless the gear lever is in neutral -- doh!

 With wind force 5-6 and a following sea, carry on to enter the Mersey by the Rock Channel and lock in to Liverpool Marina at 6.20.
 After a delay getting a lock gate malfunction fixed, berth at 7.05pm.